 The Doulas Chapel windows contain medallions from the study of Lloyd Douglas.
 The windows tell the stories from Dr. Douglas’s books.

-Please refer this publication about our windows to learn more.
+Please refer to this publication about our windows to learn more.